Car buffers and car polishing is an area of auto detailing filled with way too much bad information!

 The orbital polisher was designed to duplicate the action of your hand applying wax to a car.
 You can think the iconic scene from the movie Karate Kid of "wax on, wax-off".

-Orbital buffers operate at lower RPM's relative to the high speed buffers many people think of when discussing car polishing.
+Orbital buffers operate at lower RPM's relative to the high speed buffers.

 Forced and Random Orbital Buffers